-This chapter is the continued part of Chapter 4|Names of the Parts.
-Please read chapter 4| Names of the Parts before reading part 2.
+This chapter is the continued part of 3 |Names of Parts.
+Please read chapter 3| Names of the Parts before reading part 2.